-The U.N.
-World Food Programme (WFP) feeds the world’s hungriest, most vulnerable people.
-For 50 years we’ve worked on the front lines of the worst crises, doing whatever it takes to deliver lifesaving food.
-It’s why we were honored to receive the 2020 Nobel Peace Prize and why we push ourselves to the limit: So families can survive upheaval, build resilience and achieve long-term stability.
+The United Nations World Food Programme (WFP) feeds the world’s hungriest, most vulnerable people.
+For over 60 years we’ve worked on the frontlines of the worst crises, doing whatever it takes to deliver lifesaving food so families can survive upheaval, build resilience and achieve long-term stability.

-We're scaling up to feed 138 million people this year
+We’re scaling up to feed over 170 million people this year

-Our teams work in more than 80 countries
+We work in more than 120 countries and territories

 Whether it’s cyclones or civil war, we gets boots on the ground immediately to deliver lifesaving essentials like cash, grains, beans and ready-to-eat emergency meals.

 From refugees to farmers, the U.N.
 World Food Programme teaches people the skills they need to become self-reliant.
 The impact of these programs is felt for generations.

 We oversee logistics for the entire global humanitarian community, including air, sea and land transportation and a vast network of supply chains and warehouses.

 Food = Peace

 In 2020, we were awarded the Nobel Peace Prize for our efforts to combat hunger, to improve conditions for peace in conflict zones and to prevent the use of hunger as a weapon of war.
 The link between hunger and conflict is a vicious circle.
 Where there is conflict, there is hunger.
 And where there is hunger, there is often conflict.Photo: WFP/Alaa Noman